balkaransingh1/Induction-/README.md

 - In the beginning of Day 6 , we had our first class of chemistry by Prof.Karan Bhalla from 9:30 AM to 10:30 AM.
 The energy of sir is very amazing and wonderful .
 He took our introduction one by one very sweetly .
 He was very welcoming and sweet.
 He told us about curriculum and distribution of marks in exams .
 He teaches us chemistry also in a very good manner.
 It was my favourite class till date of my college joining.
 - After the class of chemistry we have our next class of English by Prof.Nisha from 10:30 AM to 11:30 AM .
 AFter entering the class , she gave her introduction to us very nicely.
 After that , she done a activity with us to come on front and introduce our self for atleast 30 seconds.
 It was fun to watch because I didn't get chance to introduce my self due to shortage of time.
 But due to this activity I get to know more about my classmates.
 - After that we got a break from 11:30 to 12:30 AM.
+# *Lecture by Sardar Gurcharan Singh Grewal*
+- Sir was also a student of GNDEC .
+He shared his beautiful journey with us how he get admission in this college.
+He welcomed all of us in the college .
+I was very much impressed by his energy .
+He added immense love in the session .
+His remarkable journey motivates every one of us sitting in the auditorium .
+# *Lecture by Dr.Lakhvir Singh Khana( Incharge CML)*
+- After the session of Sardar Gurcharan Singh Ji Grewal , we got an expert lecture by Dr.Lakhvir Singh Khana .
+He addressed us about Swayam and NPTEL courses.
+He gave us information regarding how we can do a course on Swayam with no cost along with our B-tech course.
+# *Lecture by Arvind Dhingra (Director-STEP and Incharge-TAC)*
+- Afetr the session Dr.Lakhvir Singh Khana , we got an energetic session by Dr.Arvind Dhingra.
+Due to shortage of time we cant't got an lecture by him .
+But sir promised us to give us lecture on any another day.
+# *End of Day 6*
+- The day was full of new information , excitement and energy .
+I enjoyed my chemistry class very much .
+The session by Sardar Gurcharan Singh Grewal is very amazing .
+We got highly motivated by that session.